Anechaev06/Anechaev06/README.md

-# 👋🏻 Welcome to My GitHub Profile!
+# 👋🏻 Welcome!

 ## 🔮 About Me
-I'm Anechaev, mobile developer.
+I'm Anechaev and I'm flutter developer.
 This is where I showcase my projects.

 ## 🚀 Top Projects
 - [Financify](https://github.com/Anechaev06/Financify): **Investment dApp that empowers you to take full control of your investments with AI manager.**